LongBu/AWS-MLS-C01-Study-Guide/README.md

     * MATLAB, Simulink
     * EnergyPlus, RoboSchool, PyBullet
     * Amazon Sumerian, AWS RoboMaker
+  * Neither Supervised or Unsupervised as a well-defined end goal in the form of a desired result, but no supervisor to label associated data in advance.
+During training, instead of trying to map inputs with known outputs, it maps inputs with possible outcomes.
+By rewarding desired behavior, you give weight to the best outcome(s)

 Training input:
   * Can distribute training and/or environment rollout